hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 ### Import from Excel tables

-Instead of using CSV tables one can fill the XSLT file and load scenario table in the same manner.
+Instead of using CSV tables one can use XLSX file and load scenario table in the same manner.

 ```julia
 scn_df = read_scenarios("./my_example/scenarios.xlsx")